This is the maintenance schedule and associated service intervals for the 2004-2005 Honda CBR1000RR Fireblade.

 Tyre size and tyre pressure for the 2004-2005 Honda CBR1000RR

-Honda specifies the following tyre sizes, ships with the following tyres, and gives these recommended tyre pressures in the manual.
+Honda specifies the following tyre size and gives these recommended tyre pressures in the manual for the CBR1000RR.

 About the 2004-2005 Honda CBR1000RR